Eddio0141/UniTAS/README.md

 - Plugin needs to be made sure to not be destroyed or cloned
 - Brute forcer
 - Lua and other scripting methods?
-- Movie needs to store additional information of recorded pc such as whats in CultureInfo
-- Movie matching unity version and checks for that version such as keycode
 - Movie matching game name?
 - Movie store game version
 - Movie can set window focus